zakack/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-06-10
+  - Stable Diffusion 3 LoRA training is supported.
+  - Pinned Deepspeed version to fix error caused by Deepspeed 0.17.1.
 - 2025-05-22
   - Add Automagic optimizer
   - Support i2v training for LTX-Video.
 Thanks @GallenShao for the PR!